Tree Fertilization

 What Causes Iron Deficiency in Trees?

-Iron Chlorosis basically means that the tree is no longer able to perform photosynthesis or create chlorophyll.
+Iron Chlorosis means that the tree is no longer able to perform photosynthesis or create chlorophyll.
 The lack of iron in the tree is called chlorosis, which causes the tree to slowly starve to death.
-The reason this is happening is usually caused by a combination of a lack of organic matter and beneficial microbial activity in the soil, called dead soils, improper planting (usually too deep), over watering of the landscape, or other abiotic conditions.
+The reason this is happening is usually caused by a combination of a lack of organic matter and beneficial microbial activity in the soil, called dead soils, improper planting (usually too deep), overwatering of the landscape, or other abiotic conditions.

 Chlorosis tends to be more severe in poorly drained or compacted soils and in soils that have pH levels above 7.5.
 Oaks, maples, birches, and aspens frequently show this condition even in low pH soils while other trees will develop chlorosis in higher pH soils.
 Iron is most soluble and readily absorbed by plants at a pH range of 5.0 to 6.5, which is extremely rare in Colorado soils.
-Chlorosis is also aggravated by cold soil temperature, compacted soils, over watering, and dead soils.
+Chlorosis is also aggravated by cold soil temperature, compacted soils, overwatering, and dead soils.

-The best method in the prevention and the treatment of chlorosis is by following the 1-2-3-2-1 lawn watering technique and annual organic tree fertilization applications that contain chelated iron and humate.
-Humate is teeming with organic matter and a natural chelating agent (convert unavailable nutrients into available nutrients for uptake by the tree).
+The best method in the prevention and treatment of chlorosis is by following the 1-2-3-2-1 lawn watering technique and annual organic tree fertilization applications that contain chelated iron and humate.
+Humate is teeming with organic matter and a natural chelating agent (converts unavailable nutrients into available nutrients for uptake by the tree).

 We also strongly recommend a sprinkler audit when a tree is showing signs of chlorosis.
-Over watering is one of the major causes of dead soils, which exacerbates the effects of chlorosis.
+Overwatering is one of the major causes of dead soils, which exacerbates the effects of chlorosis.

 Organic Tree and Shrub Fertilization Prices*